 However, that can make finding the time to fit in all the canning a bit hard to do.
 So when I find a trick that can speed things up, you can bet I’ll share it with ya.

-Depending upon the size of your pears, you'll want about 3 to 4 medium to fill one quart sized jar.
+Depending upon the size of your pears, you’ll want about 3 to 4 medium to fill a one-quart sized jar.

 Some of the best pears for canning are Bartlett pears, but any pear will do, EXCEPT Asian pears.
-They're not acidic enough on their own to can, so you must add 1 Tablespoon of bottled lemon juice per pint or 2 Tablespoons of bottled lemon juice per quart jars in order to can Asian pears safely at home.
+Asain pears are not acidic enough on their own to can.
+Add 1 Tablespoon of bottled lemon juice per pint or 2 Tablespoons of bottled lemon juice per quart jars in order to can Asian pears safely at home.
 Below is my canned pear halves recipes.